-Bachelor of Science in Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+Bachelor of Science in Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, under the commission's General Criteria and Program Criteria for Electrical Engineering.

 Why accreditation matters